CARE Moments

 Construction has a retention problem — not a pipeline problem.

 The industry has spent years and significant resources recruiting women.
 Campaigns, partnerships, scholarships, outreach.
-Yet women represent just 22% of the construction workforce in Australia — and that figure includes office-based roles.
+Yet women represent just 13% of the construction workforce in Australia — and that figure includes office-based roles.
 On-site, women remain a rare exception.

 36%

 of women in construction experience pregnancy discrimination — the highest rate of any Australian industry.
+Not hospitality.
+Not mining.
+Construction.

 NAWIC/Hamilton et al., 2025, University of Sydney